-You may not realize this, but spoken language only accounts for about 7% of human communication.
-In contrast, we do about 55% of our "talking" with our bodies.
+You may not realize this, but spoken language only accounts for about 7% of communication involving emotions.
+In contrast, we achieve about 55% of our emotional communication with our bodies.
 Understanding people's body language is an important ability on which we all rely to interact with one another.

 Being able to read body language well is helpful in determining whether or not someone is telling the truth.
 When people are lying, they exhibit fewer arm and hand gestures.
-Moreover, liars often can't help but touch or scratch their face, neck, or behind their ears.
+Moreover, liars often can't help but touch or scratch their faces, their necks, or behind their ears.
 Whether people are telling falsehoods or not can also be detected by observing how their eyes move as they speak.
 When people are lying, their eyes tend to drift toward the right.